nitisha121/tutorials/git_tut.md

 ### Push files to your local repository

-Before you push a file to a repo, you get it ready by sstaging it.
+Before you push a file to a repo, you get it ready by staging it.
 To get a file in the staging area to put into your local repository, use:
 `$ git add [filename]`

 Git commits are little updates to inform you and your team members what has changed: